Bal Thackeray: Death

 Thackeray died on 17 November 2012, of cardiac arrest.
-Mumbai came to a virtual halt immediately as the news broke out about his death, with shops and commercial establishments shutting down.
+Mumbai came to a virtual halt immediately as news about his death broke out, with shops and commercial establishments shutting down.
 The entire state of Maharashtra was put on high alert.
 The police appealed for calm and 20,000 Mumbai police officers, 15 units of the State Reserve Police Force and three contingents of the Rapid Action Force were deployed.
 It was reported that Shiv Sena workers forced shops to close down in some areas.
-The then Prime Minister Manmohan Singh called for calm in the city and praised Thackeray's "strong leadership", while there were also statements of praise and condolences from other senior politicians such as the then-Gujarat Chief Minister Narendra Modi and the BJP leader and MP (Former Deputy Prime Minister of India), L. K. Advani.
+Then Prime Minister Manmohan Singh called for calm in the city and praised Thackeray's "strong leadership", while there were also statements of praise and condolences from other senior politicians such as the then-Gujarat Chief Minister Narendra Modi and the BJP leader and MP (Former Deputy Prime Minister of India), L. K. Advani.

 He was accorded a state funeral at Shivaji Park, which generated some controversy and resulted from demands made by Shiv Sena.
 It was the first public funeral in the city since that of Bal Gangadhar Tilak in 1920.
 Thackeray's body was moved to the park on 18 November.
 Many mourners attended his funeral, although there were no official figures.
 The range reported in media sources varied from around 1 million, to 1.5 million and as many as nearly 2 million.
 His cremation took place the next day, where his son Uddhav lit the pyre.
 Among those present at his cremation were senior representatives of the Maharashtra government and the event was broadcast live on national television channels.
 The Parliament of India opened for its winter session on 21 November 2012.
 Thackeray was the only non-member to be noted in its traditional list of obituaries.
 He is one of few people to have been recorded thus without being a member of either the Lok Sabha or the Rajya Sabha.
 Despite having not held any official position, he was given the 21-gun salute, which was again a rare honour.
 Both houses of Bihar Assembly also paid tribute.
 The funeral expenses created further controversies when media reports claimed that the BMC had used taxpayers' money.
 In response to these reports, the party later sent a cheque of Rs.
 500,000 to the corporation.

 The Hindu, in an editorial, said regarding the shutdown that "Thackeray’s legion of followers raised him to the status of a demigod who could force an entire State to shut down with the mere threat of violence".
 Following his death, police arrested a 21-year-old woman who posted a Facebook comment against him, as well as her friend who "liked" the comment.
 Shiv Sena members also vandalised the clinic owned by the woman's relative.